mmandernach13/astromech/README.md

 4. **Configure Hardware**:
    - Connect the MPU6050 to the Raspberry Pi I2C pins.
    - Connect ultrasonic sensors to the specified GPIO pins (left: 22/18, center: 17/27, right: 23/24).
-   - Connect servos to the Adafruit PCA9685 channels (wheels: 0, 2; shoulders: 1, 3).
+   - Connect servos to the Adafruit PCA9685 channels (shoulders: 0, 1).
+   - Connect motor driver pins to 7, 8, 9, and 10 for wheel control.

 ## Usage
 1. **Run the Main Droid Program**:
    ```bash
    python3 droid.py
    ```
-   The droid will move forward while maintaining a heading (0° or 180°, alternating), stop when an obstacle is closer than 20 cm, turn 180°, and continue.
+   The droid will move forward while maintaining a heading (0° or 180°, alternating), stop when an obstacle is closer than 40 cm, turn 180°, and continue.
 Press `Ctrl+C` to stop.

 2. **Test Individual Components**:
    - **Servo Test**: